Guidance

 Classroom Guidance

 Large group instruction offers a good opportunity to provide support to the largest number of students in the school.
 The school counselor presents lessons that are developmentally appropriate for students in kindergarten through fifth grade.
-Lessons focus on understanding self and others, coping strategies, peer relationships, problem solving, decision making, and conflict resolution.
+Lessons focus on mindfulness, peer relationships, problem solving, decision making, and career exploration

 Lunch Bunch